-East Germany (communist)
+East Germany

-Section 1: The Industrial Democracies (cont.)
+(communist)

 European governments also developed programs that increased government responsibility for the needs of people.
 These welfare states required high taxes to pay for their programs.

-Section 1: The Industrial Democracies (cont.)
 During the 1980s, some leaders, such as Britain's Margaret Thatcher, reduced the role of the government in the economy.
 Western Europe also moved closer to economic unity with the European Union, an organization dedicated to establishing free trade among its members and a common currency called the Euro.